Seagulls and Bird Phobias

 Seagulls and other gull species are ubiquitous coastal birds, known for their distinctive calls and bold behaviour.
 For some, these birds evoke memories of glorious beach holidays and seaside adventures.
 For others, they trigger intense fear and anxiety.
+The fear of seagulls is known as laridophobia.
+Laridophobia may be a specific branch of ornithophobia, the fear of birds.
+It can also co-exist with other anxiety-related conditions like social anxiety or agoraphobia.
 This guide aims to shed light on gull behaviour, the phobia associated with them, and the ways we can use to overcome this fear.

 What exactly are seagulls?